Fair car insurance in Nevada

 What is the average cost of car insurance in Nevada?

 The average Nevadan pays $1,570 per year for their auto policy, but many people pay much more.
-Root’s good drivers save up to $1,112 a year on average.
+Root could save good drivers $900 a year.
 That’s what fair and simple car insurance looks like.